jackwillis/militanthistory/_lm_articles/01/labor-must-fight-racism.md

 yet own only 4% of
 the nation’s wealth.

-{% include drop-cap.html text="36% of blacks" %}
+{% include drop-cap.html text="Thirty-six percent of" %}
-and 47% of black
+blacks and 47% of black
 children live in poverty.
 This is in the richest country in the world where the number of millionaires